West Hollywood’s Wild & Fun Costume Event On Halloween Night In Los Angeles

 It’s a block party along Santa Mnonica Blvd., and annually gets around 500,000 people.
 The costumes are incredible, from the creative to the scary to the sexy.
-This is a Bucket List Halloween event, and here’s everything you need to know about it for 2019.
+This is a Bucket List Halloween event, and here’s everything you need to know about it.

 WHAT: The country’s largest Halloween block party.
 Some 500,000 people roam the street in all kinds of great costumes, from Halloween themed to topical, to creative, sexy and just plain bizarre.